 Shannon Hennig founded Inclusive Communication to provide options for families and organisations who are keen to put things in place now to ensure that everyone can develop their communication and language skills.

-Shanon has been working with children with communication challenges since the mid 90s.
+Shannon has been working with children with communication challenges since the mid 90s.
 Her clinical interests include how to best support people with developmental delays, intellectual impairments, motor disorders, and autism in their journey towards being confident and independent communicators.
-She also is known for her work with gifted students and students hard to spot language disorders.
+She also is known for her work with gifted students and students with hard to spot language disorders.

 Shannon's philosophy for Inclusive Communication

 It is our job is to work in partnership with clients and their families as well as with the team of professionals supporting them.

 My training emphasised family-centred therapy and I continue to strive to balance a family's goals with evidence-based practice.
 I value research and data, however we do not take data during every moment of therapy.
 I find this interferes with the quality of the interaction and instruction.
 Instead I believe in sampling skills on a regular basis to determine if progress is being made and using videotaping when possible for this.